-The program requirements for a Bachelor of Engineering degree in BIOM Engineering encompasses 86 credits (62 credits for the BS degree) distributes as follows: 71 credits (62 credits for the BS degree) Mandatory courses and 15 credits elective courses.
-Both categories are summarized below.
+The program requirements for a Bachelor of Engineering degree in BIOM Engineering encompass 86 credits (59 credits for the BS degree) distributed as follows: 71 credits (59 credits for the BS degree) Mandatory courses and 15 credits elective courses for BE only.

-The BIOM mandatory core courses (Major and non-major) are listed in the table below.
+The BIOM mandatory core courses (major and non-major) are listed in the table below.

-Course # Title Credits Prerequisites BIOM 301+301L Biomedical Sensors + Lab 4 BIOM 311 Biomedical Instrumentation Design 3 BIOM 301 BIOM 312+312L Biomedical Engineering Design I and Lab 4 BIOM 301 BIOM 400 BS Summative Learning Project 3 BIOM 413 Principles of Bio-electronics Circuit Design 3 BIOM 311 BIOM 414 Advanced Biomedical Instrumentation 3 BIOM 311 BIOM 415 Advanced Biomedical Lab 1 BIOM 311 BIOM 416 Clinical Laboratory Instrumentation 3 BIOM 311 BIOM 417 Biomedical Engineering Design Lab II 3 BIOM 311 BIOM 421 Medical Imaging 3 BIOM 414 BIOM 499 Co-op Work Experience 1 ENGL 217; Senior Standing BIOM 519 Advanced Therapeutic Devices 3 BIOM 414
+Course # Title Credits Prerequisites

+BIOM 301+301L Biomedical Sensors + Lab 4

+BIOM 311 Biomedical Instrumentation 3 BIOM 301

+ELEC 210

+BIOM 312+312L Biomedical Engineering Design I and 4 BIOM 301

+Lab ELEC 210

+BIOM 400 BS Summative Learning Project 3

+BIOM 413 Fundamentals of Bio-electronics 3 BIOM 301

+ELEC 320

+BIOM 414 Advanced Biomedical Instrumentation 3 BIOM 311

+BIOM 415 Advanced Biomedical Lab 1 BIOM 414

+BIOM 416 Clinical Laboratory Instruments 3 BIOM 311

+BIOM 417 Critical Equipment 3 BIOM 311

+BIOM 421 Medical Imaging 3 BIOM 413

+BIOM 499 Co-op Work Experience 1 ENGL 217;

+Senior Standing

+BIOM 519 Advanced Therapeutic Devices 3 BIOM 414

 BIOM 522 Advanced Medical imaging 3 BIOM 421

-BIOM 531 Clinical Engineering 3 BIOM 416
+BIOM 531 Clinical Engineering 3 BIOM 417 and

+BIOM 421

 BIOM 595A BE Summative Learning Project 1 1

 BIOM 595B BE Summative Learning Project 2 3

 BIOM xxx Technical Electives 15 Per course

 requirements

 CCEE 221+221L Logic Design and Lab 4

 CCEE 231 Signals and Systems 3

 CCEE 426+426L Design of Embedded Systems & Lab 4 CCEE 221

 CCEE 534 Signal Processing 2 CCEE 231

 CIVE 211 Statics 3

 ELEC 320+320L Electronics and Lab 4 ELEC 210

 ELEC 340 Engineering Electromagnetics 3 PHYS 211

 ELEC 451 Control Systems 3 CCEE 231

-MECA 341+341L Measurements and instrumentation & Lab 4 ELEC 320
+MECA 341+341L Measurements and instrumentation & 4 ELEC 320

+Lab

-\ Required for BS bound students.
+^{} Required for BS bound students.
 BE students takes Technical Elective instead.

 As part of the program for the Bachelor of Engineering in BIOM Engineering, the student is required to study 12 credit hours of technical elective courses.
 These courses allow the student to focus on a specific area for in-depth knowledge and understanding.
 The student can also mix and match elective courses from the different areas to get a more general exposure to the different BIOM Engineering disciplines.
 The student should select, in cooperation with the academic advisor, the list of electives that best meet his or her needs and aspirations.
-The listed technical elective courses and other courses from other engineering programs, in addition to the required program courses, are designed to allow the student to develop indepth knowledge and understanding in the following areas:
+The listed technical elective courses and other courses from other engineering programs, in addition to the required program courses, are designed to allow the student to develop in-depth knowledge and understanding in the following areas: